 If you read my previous article “Ecommerce Crash Course #2 – Use a POWERFUL product image” then you will know how using highly desirable images is a proven way to boost your online sales.
 If you are serious about improving your sales then since reading the above article you would of replaced all of the old lifeless images on your website with ones that stimulate your visitor.

 In this article I want to talk about the product descriptions, in particular writing product descriptions that are so powerful and desirable, your customer can’t help but be drawn in.

 Descriptions start LONG before a visitor has landed on your product page.
 Let’s say for example I do a quick online search for “apple mac book air”, Again I will use apple as an example as their marketing is world class, in the search results you see a strong blue title followed by 2 lines of text beneath it.
-This is often the first point of contact a potential customer has with your website and if that title and description aren’t powerful enough, if it isn’t irresistibly click worthy then they will not even give your website a chance.
+This is often the first point of contact a potential customer has with your website and if that page title and META description aren’t powerful enough, if it isn’t irresistibly click worthy then they will not even give your website a chance.

 I’ve already written an article in the past called “How to use website title tags” that I advise you read, it is from this article you will find out how you can set your title and description to display in search results like the above image.

 Remember: Make your titles click worthy; stimulate emotions, state facts, benefits, create curiosity, stimulate some sort of emotion or reaction that drives your customer to click your link!